Atari 810: New design

 The new Atari machines faced the problem that the Federal Communications Commission (FCC) had recently introduced standards to deal with the profusion of systems that connected to televisions that were causing significant problems with interference.
 The new rules were extremely strict, requiring a lengthy and costly testing suite to be run against any new product and anything that connected to it.
 Apple avoided this by not connecting to a television; instead, a 3rd party sold the required RF modulator and thus Apple didn't need testing.
 Atari was determined to make a plug-and-play system that connected directly to the television, like the Atari VCS.
 This precluded the idea of having expansion slots that could be connected to external equipment, like on the Apple, as the openings would be difficult to shield property to avoid RF leakage.

 This led to the introduction of the SIO serial bus, a system that allowed devices to be daisy chained to a single port.
 Using a cable made shielding to the required levels much easier, but also required the external devices to host the interface circuitry that would normally be placed on an expansion card inside the machine.
 This drove up the complexity and cost of the external devices.
 To offset this as much as possible, Atari used discarded MOS 6507 chips from the VCS production line as the basis for the interface.
 Atari purchased large numbers of 6507s from Synertek that were officially rated for operation at 1 MHz, but most of them were being able to run at a slightly higher 1.1 MHz that the VCS worked at.
-Those that did not, a small proportion of the chips, were simple warehoused at Atari.
+Those that did not, a small proportion of the chips, were simply warehoused at Atari.
 As they had already been paid for, and were essentially free, they were perfect for use as low-cost microcontrollers like the one in the 810.